Our Team Brains @ C-BRAIN

 PsyD Student

 Saskia received her M.A. in Clinical Psychology from Teacher’s College, Columbia University.
 She is currently completing her doctoral degree at the PGSP-Stanford Psy.D.
-Consortium.
-She is pursuing a specialization in Neuropsychology and has a particular interest in the assessment of Neurodegenerative disease.
-She is currently training at the Palo Alto VA Neuropsychology Assessment and Intervention Clinic.
+Consortium, with a specialization in Neuropsychology and has a particular interest in the assessment of Neurodegenerative disease.
 In her spare time, Saskia enjoys cooking, reading, and taking her golden retriever, Denver, to the park.

 Mary Robbins